top of page

 Latency in live audio-visual feed and a lack of “backstage” space.

-Poppy is 1 of 6 international projects selected to test the XIMI prototype in its first phase of development.
+international projects selected to test the XIMI prototype in its first phase of development.

 Eco-Theatre x Digital Theatre